alokhom/cassandra-statefulset-to-k8ssandra-migration/backup-statefulset/ReadME.md

      ```

-4. Add the cronJob for the backup.
+4. Apply the cronJob backup_CronJob.yaml for the backup. (see folder)
    - Ensure it in the right namespace where the configmap is and statefulset.
    - Refer file in this folder backup_CronJob.yaml